 Determine the VA Loan Limit for Your Area

-Whether or not you need to apply for a jumbo mortgage to secure the home of your dreams will depend on your place of residence.
-The Office of Federal Housing Enterprise Oversight (OFHEO) regulates the conforming loan limits on an annual basis, and these limits vary by county.
+Whether or not you need to apply for a jumbo mortgage to secure the home of your dreams will depend on your residence.
+The Office of Federal Housing Enterprise Oversight (OFHEO) regulates the conforming loan limits annually, which vary by county.

 Get Your Documentation in Order